Metimol1/VisionCraft/README.md

 ### SDXL model of the Midjourney level

 This model works with the help of two Stable Difusion XL models, which help each other during image generation.
 Which is why you get a very good image.

+> [!IMPORTANT]
+> You can use this model, if you buy a subscription, which costs $5 per month.

 #### Request:
 ```